-Coconut Flour vs Almond Flour – Low Carb Flours
+Low Carb Keto Flour – Coconut Flour vs Almond Flour

+What is the best Keto Flour?
 Did you know that you can, occasionally enjoy bread, pizza, cakes, and pancakes while on a keto diet?
-Instead of using traditional flour, you can try alternative healthier flour options, including coconut flour and almond flour – two of the most used flour alternatives.
+Instead of using traditional flour, you can try alternative healthier keto flour options, including coconut flour and almond flour – two of the most used flour alternatives on a keto diet.

 If you are on a keto diet, you shouldn’t be using regular flour as it contains no fiber and has high levels of carbs, which will eventually lead to weight gain.
 The flour congests the system, thereby creating slow metabolism.

 This is why it is better to use plant-based flours like coconut and almond flour.
 These plant-based options are not only gluten-free but also have lots of fibre and have the ability to reduce blood sugar levels.
 If you are new to the keto diet, read our post.
 A Beginner’s Guide To The Keto Diet